+XI.
 Infant Baptisms

 "To bring out the Paschal character of baptism, it is recommended that the sacrament be celebrated during the Easter Vigil or on Sunday when the Church commemorates the Lord's resurrection" (The Order of Baptism of Children, Introduction, 9).
 Nevertheless, the celebration of infant baptism is allowed during Lent.
 During the Easter Triduum, it is not allowed on Good Friday, nor on Holy Saturday morning.
+It should be noted, however, that infant baptisms are allowed during the Easter Vigil (Order of Infant Baptism, 28; Order of Christian Initiation for Adults, 562).

+XII.
 Confirmation

 When Confirmation is celebrated on Sundays and Saturday evenings after 4pm during Lent, the Mass of the Day is celebrated, the readings of the day are used, and violet vestments are worn.

-When the Sacrament is celebrated on a weekday, the Ritual Mass for the Conferral of Confirmation is used, red or white vestments may be worn, and the readings may be taken from Lectionary IV for the Ritual Masses: Confirmation.
+When Confirmation is celebrated on a weekday, the Ritual Mass for the Conferral of Confirmation is used, red or white vestments may be worn, and the readings may be taken from Lectionary IV for the Ritual Masses: Confirmation.